Causes and risk factors of womb cancer

 Polycystic ovary syndrome (PCOS)

 PCOS is a condition where cysts grow on the ovaries.
-Women with PCOS may:
+PCOS may cause:

 Uncommon ovarian cancers